 Tremor is a symptom, rather than a medical condition on its own.
 Sometimes there is no obvious cause; sometimes it's a magnification of your normal physiological tremor, brought on by a temporary stimulant such as caffeine or medication.

-Among the most common and important causes of tremor are:
+Among the most common and important causes of tremor are the following:

 The most common cause of significant, persistent tremor is essential tremor.
 The medical term for it used to be 'benign essential tremor', on the basis that it wouldn't do you any harm, wouldn't lead to any other condition and didn't affect your life expectancy.
 But for many patients, uncontrollable shaking is anything but harmless.
 It can make the simplest daily activities a challenge, and has a huge effect on their self-esteem.

-Anxiety, like excitement, stimulates release of a hormone called adrenaline, the so-called 'fight or flight' hormone.
-This has profound effects on many parts of your body, mostly aimed at increasing your alertness, muscle strength and ability to run away from danger or turn and face it.
+Anxiety, like excitement, stimulates release of a hormone called adrenaline (epinephrine), the so-called 'fight or flight' hormone.
+This has profound effects on many parts of your body, mostly aimed at increasing your alertness, muscle strength and ability to run away from danger or turn to face it.
 Adrenaline stimulates your nerve endings, raising your awareness, and increases the blood flow to the muscles in your arms and legs.
 Both of these factors make you more likely to tremble.
-As well as the obvious feeling anxious, anxiety-related tremor is often accompanied by rapid heartbeat (palpitations), shortness of breath, dry mouth and sometimes chest pain.
+As well as the obvious feeling of being anxious, anxiety-related tremor is often accompanied by rapid heartbeat (palpitations), shortness of breath, dry mouth and sometimes chest pain.

 Low blood sugar